GINS 3200 Experiential Learning Abroad (Belize)

 There are up to 15 spots available in this course.

-Please note, the IER bursary is available to BGInS students registered in this course, and allocated based on financial need.
-Students in other departments are also eligible to apply for bursaries.
-In 2017, all GINS 3200 students who applied received some funding.
+Financial Support: Please note, the IER bursary is available to BGInS students registered in this course, and allocated based on financial need.
+Students in other departments are also eligible to apply for this bursary.
+In 2018, all GINS 3200 students who applied received some funding.
 The SEO will provide students with a contribution page they can use to raise funds towards covering the cost of their experience.

-Students accepted into the course must complete the Carleton travel registry and the applicable forms and documents for GINS 3200.
+Students accepted into the course are required to complete the Carleton travel registry and the applicable forms and documents for GINS 3200.

 Note: Only students who have received written confirmation that they have been accepted into the course should submit these forms.